-VINs are also placed on legal documents such as the insurance card or policy, on the vehicle title and registration, body shop records, just to name a few.
-You can find detailed guides on how to locate your VIN based on your vehicle type on our site by clicking on this link.
+VINs are also found in legal documents, such as the insurance card or policy, on the vehicle title and registration card/certificate, and body shop records, just to name a few.
+You can find detailed guides on locating your VIN based on your vehicle type here.

-- To help law enforcement agencies to easily locate a stolen vehicle or parts.
+- Allows law enforcement agencies to locate a stolen vehicle or parts.

-- To ensure that the Department of Motor Vehicles can track ownership.
+- Ensure that the Department of Motor Vehicles can track ownership of the car.

-- To ensure that you are getting the appropriate vehicle parts and services.
+- Make sure you are getting the right vehicle parts and services.

 - Be aware of any manufacturer’s recall for that particular model.